Smiling couple in a red car showing a phone with auto insurance quote options, with a mother and daughter walking near the beach in the background.

 Liability-only Bodily injury liability and property damage liability.
 Drivers with older paid-off cars who mainly need legal coverage and can handle their own repair risk.

-For more comparison help, read why liability insurance isn’t enough protection.
+For more comparison help, read why liability insurance is not enough protection.

 How to Maximize the Value of a Full Coverage Policy